nest/nest-simulator/doc/tutorials/music_tutorial/music_tutorial_1.rst

 Neurons are the basic building blocks, and in NEST they are generally spiking point neuron models.
 Devices are supporting units that for instance generate inputs to neurons or record data from them.
-The Poisson spike generator, the spike detector recording device and the MUSIC input and output proxies are all devices.
+The poisson spike generator, the spike detector recording device, and the MUSIC input and output proxies are all devices.
 Neurons and devices are collectively called nodes, and are connected using connections.